Naiman070/APIGroupProject3/README.md

 ####Functionality 1.
 ####TODO: Write test cases(scenarios) and execute them manually.
 Validate each enpoint.
 Check logs for each enpoint as well.

-User should be able to ADD food:
+User should be able to ADD food to cache, to validate the current cache data send request to "food/cache/list":

  API Endpoint:
 ```json